Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/service-levels.md

 ## Escalation events
 Against each service level target, you can configure escalation actions that will get automatically invoked should the service level still be active at defined time intervals before and/or after the specific target of the service level.

-### Timers
+### Timing
-Against each service level target, you can configure timers that will get automatically invoked should the service level still be active at defined time intervals before and/or after the specific target of the service level.
+Against each service level target, you can set the time that an escalation event will get automatically invoked should the service level still be active.
 * **Before the Target.** Specify in days/hours/minutes how long before the target has been reached that an event will take place.
 * **After the Target.** Specify in days/hours/minutes how long after the target has passed that an event will take place.